Christopher Scott (cyclist)

 Christopher Ian Scott, OAM (born 29 October 1968) is a former Australian Paralympic cyclist.
 He has won ten medals at six Games from 1988 to 2008.

 Personal

 Scott was born in Gympie, Queensland, with cerebral palsy, as the youngest of three children. and moved to Brisbane with his family when he was two years old.
 At the age of eight, a soccer coach refused to let him join his team because he could not kick the ball with his right foot as well as he could with his left, a rule not enforced on able-bodied players.
 He consequently joined the next age group's soccer team so he could play with his brother.
 Scott attended Salisbury State High School and it was here where he began to participate more in sport and became involved in the Sporting Wheelies and Disabled Association.

 He works as a records clerk in the Brisbane suburb of Sunnybank.
-He has been married to his wife, Karen, since March 2008, and has a stepdaughter.
+He has been married to Karen since March 2008 and has a stepdaughter.